Now accepting applications for our 2023-25 Emerging Leader Fellowships. Learn more.

 Student and youth activism on gun violence has reached new levels nationwide in recent years; and yet, too often, their voices are not heard in policy conversations related to gun violence, especially in Pennsylvania.
 Annually, roughly 400 Pennsylvanians under the age of 20 are treated for firearm injuries, and homicide by firearm is the leading cause of death for young, non-Hispanic, Black males in Philadelphia.

-Through this Emerging Leader Fellowship, Dijonée Talley will work with Health Promotion Council (HPC) and CeaseFirePA to strengthen the role of youth voices in gun violence prevention policy efforts in Pennsylvania.
+Through this Emerging Leader Fellowship, Dijonée Talley worked with Health Promotion Council (HPC) and CeaseFirePA to strengthen the role of youth voices in gun violence prevention policy efforts in Pennsylvania.

 - Adapt HPC’s Advocacy Institute youth training program to focus on gun violence prevention and policy advocacy.